-The concept is neither original, nor mine, but we can take some consolation from the fact in nearly two thousand years after the destruction of Jerusalem and our exile, the Jewish people are still standing, and despite Hamas' efforts, still standing tall.
-We have been oppressed all over the world, and time after time have left our positive stamp on humankind.
-A small group of us are even flourishing here in San Antonio (a little north of the Alamo) atAgudas Achim for the past 125 years.
+The concept is not original, nor mine, but we can take some consolation from the fact that nearly two thousand years after the destruction of Jerusalem and our exile, the Jewish people are still standing (for those of you that have been to Israel recently, still standing "tall").
+We have been oppressed all over the world but time after time have left our positive stamp on humankind.
+A small group of us are even perched and flourishing on the plains just north of the Alamo for over 125 years!

 Having spent many, many summers at Camp Ramah I recall hearing the story of the "fox" more than once, and it is only now as an adult that my inner soul feels its true meaning.
 Rabbi Akiva and three other sages were walking in Jerusalem after the destruction of the Temple.
 As they approached the site of the Temple Mount, a fox came scurrying out from the ruins of the Temple.
 Mindful of the prophesy, "On desolate Mount Zion, foxes will roam," (Eicha 5:18), the sages began to cry and mourn the destruction of our Holy Temple.
 Rabbi Akiva only laughed.